 If these questions seem abstract, I would suggest your current operating system would not pass a “Pressure Test” and consequently, the organization is most likely operating in the crisis-driven mode of “Red Cape Heroics.”

-As we look to the remaining months of 2020 and beyond, leaders need to take a critical look at their current operating systems.
+As we look to the future, leaders need to take a critical look at their current operating systems.
 Is there organizational fatigue?
 Have the crisis management protocols morphed into a “hyperactive” daily regimen?
 Are leaders leaning too heavily into their “Red Capes” and circumventing team engagement?

 To learn more about our four Non-negotiable Processes and how to “Pressure Test” your current system, please reach out.
 Our Process Based Leadership® Operating System coupled with our Visuant® Digital Management Systems creates a robust “Pressure Tested” methodology to guide your organization through times of both volatility and stability.
 To learn more, please reach out to firstname.lastname@example.org or email@example.com